thinkshout/thinkshout/_case_studies/facing-history-back-to-school-toolkit.md

 cs-intro:
   - intro-paragraph: |
       Earlier this year, we partnered with Facing History and Ourselves to design, develop, and launch the Back-to-School Toolkit.
-Meant to expand Facing History’s reach with a very specific new audience— during one of the busiest and most critical time of the scholastic year—the toolkit required our strategists, designers, and developers to collaborate closely with Facing History every step of the way.
+Meant to expand Facing History’s reach with a very specific new audience— during one of the busiest and most critical times of the scholastic year—the toolkit required our strategists, designers, and developers to collaborate closely with Facing History every step of the way.
 Thanks to a close partnership, the product went from concept to launch in just under three months.

   - intro-title: Challenge
     intro-text: |